 The Beauty of Failure

 In the fixed mindset, if you make a mistake or fail, it’s destructive.
 Why?
 Because it establishes in your mind that trying to make a change is wrong.
-So let’s say you started a new workout plan to get in shape.
+So, let’s say you started a new workout plan to get in shape.
 You started out fine, but then stopped.
 The fixed mindset reinforces the fact that starting a new workout is wrong.
 It can even become ingrained in your self-identity.
 This makes you believe that it’s impossible for you to get in shape or reach that next goal.

-Forward thinking educators are abandoning traditional grading system to help students achieve a higher potential.
+Forward-thinking educators are abandoning traditional grading system to help students achieve a higher potential.
 The reason is that failing grade labels students as a human failure.
 The students then believe that they are failures.
 Instead of failing, insightful educators give their kids a “Not Yet” grade.
 This tells kids that instead of doing something wrong, they’re undergoing a process.
-Just like learning to walk, cook, or drive a car the process is what counts ― not just ability.
+Just like learning to walk, cook or drive a car the process is what counts ― not just ability.
 So, if you’ve had trouble reaching your health goals, don’t think, “I failed.”
-Instead think, “I’m not there … yet.”
+Instead, think, “I’m not there … yet.”

 Set Goals That Make Sense

 If your goal is to lose weight or win a race, you’re setting up a fixed mindset.
 Instead, break it down into something reachable.
 For example, you might say, “I’m going to walk for 15 minutes, just today.”
-Or, for the competitive athlete, “I’m going to lower my time by 1 second by the end of the month.”
-Setting a goal that you succeed at, thanks to effort, makes you want to reach for more.
+Alternatively, for the competitive athlete, “I’m going to lower my time by 1 second by the end of the month.”
+Setting a goal that you succeed at, thanks to the effort, makes you want to reach for more.

 Listen to Positive Voices

 Try to surround yourself with people that encourage you.
 This doesn’t mean telling you that you are great, but instead, praising you for the effort and the process.
 It might even be worth considering a personal trainer.
-The fixed mindset might reject this idea saying things like, “I’m embarrassed to ask for help” or “I already know what to do, I just need to do it” The real motive behind these statements is a fear to explore something new.
-Instead think, “A trainer certainly can give me a new perspective and motivation.”
+The fixed mindset might reject this idea saying things like, “I’m embarrassed to ask for help” or “I already know what to do, I just need to do it.”
+The real motive behind these statements is a fear to explore something new.
+Instead, think, “A trainer certainly can give me a new perspective and motivation.”

-Don’t Pay Attention To The Date
+Don’t Pay Attention to the Date

 For those seeking to lose weight, the worst thing you can say is “I have to lose 20 pounds by the end of spring.”
 Instead think, “Today, I’m not eating anything at all between meals.
 I have not reached the body weight I’m comfortable with … yet.”
 By winning these small victories it makes you hungry to take on bigger challenges.

-Set Yourself Up To Fail
+Set Yourself Up to Fail

-This might sound counterintuitive, but take on a big challenge that you probably won’t achieve.
-Then try your best anyways.
-If you succeed, great!
+This might sound counterintuitive but take on a big challenge that you probably won’t achieve.
+Then, try your best anyways.
+If you succeed, great.
 If not, reflect on valuing the process of trying and keeping up the good fight.
 This technique gives you permission to fail at a goal but not give up the entire process.

-See The Pattern?
+See the Pattern?

-If you notice in the above tips, there’s nothing that says run so many miles, eat certain foods, or buy the latest fitness gadget.
+If you notice in the above tips, there’s nothing that says run so many miles, eat certain foods or buy the latest fitness gadget.
 It’s not because those things aren’t important, but your mindset strategy must come first.
 When generals go to battle, they don’t just send out the troops.
 They plan carefully and think things through first.
-Do the same and your efforts will be rewarded.
+Do the same, and your efforts will be rewarded.

-● The human brain has incredible plasticity.
+- The human brain has incredible plasticity.
 You can learn all your life.

-● Mistakes and failure are the best fuel for growth.
+- Mistakes and failure are the best fuel for growth.

-● Sustained growth is based on your ability to keep up efforts and self-reflect.
+- Sustained growth is based on your ability to keep up efforts and self-reflect.

-If you are looking for ways on how to bring back your natural vitality while relieving chronic inflammation and boosting up the natural fat burning hormones of your body, then check out the Best Foods that Rapidly Slim & Heal in 7 Days program.
+If you are looking for ways on how to bring back your natural vitality while relieving chronic inflammation and boosting up the natural fat-burning hormones of your body, then check out the Best Foods that Rapidly Slim & Heal in 7 Days program, here!